kennguyen061/UFC-MACHINELEARNING-OUTCOME-PREDICTOR/README.md

-# UFC MACHINE LEARNING OUTCOME PREDICOTR
+# UFC MACHINE LEARNING OUTCOME PREDICTOR

 ## DESCRIPTION
 Python built machine-learning algorithm using Logistic Regression and Cross-Validation with the help of Pandas and the scikit-learn library.
 Model built as of 1/26/25.